ElamC/spot-app/README.md

 </p>

-## Pull Request
+## Development

-Spot is open source, so you can create a pull request after fixing any issues.
 Please follow the steps below in order to start development.

 ### Setup